 In addition to longtime interests in musical ethnography and music and memory, Shelemay's current research is on Ethiopian music and musicians in their North American diaspora.
+Her latest project, Sing and Sing On: Sentinel Musicians and the Making of the Ethiopian American Diaspora, will be published by the University of Chicago Press in fall of 2021.
 Her monograph Music, Ritual, and Falasha History (1986, 1989) won the ASCAP-Deems Taylor Award and the Prize of the International Musicological Society.
 In addition to the seven-volume collection Garland Readings in Ethnomusicology (1990) and A Song of Longing: An Ethiopian Journey (1991), Shelemay edited the three-volume Ethiopian Christian Liturgical Chant: An Anthology (1993, 1994, 1997, with Peter Jeffery).
-Other recent publications include Let Jasmine Rain Down.
-Song and Remembrance Among Syrian Jews (1998, finalist for the National Jewish Book Award) and Soundscapes.
-Exploring Music in a Changing World (2001, third edition 2015).
-She has co-edited Pain and Its Transformations.
-The Interface of Biology and Culture (with Sarah Coakley), published by Harvard University Press in 2008.
+Other recent publications include Let Jasmine Rain Down: Song and Remembrance Among Syrian Jews (1998, finalist for the National Jewish Book Award) and Soundscapes: Exploring Music in a Changing World (2001, third edition 2015).
+She has co-edited Pain and Its Transformations: The Interface of Biology and Culture (with Sarah Coakley), published by Harvard University Press in 2008 and Creating the Ethiopian Diaspora: Perspectives from Across the Disciplines (with Steven Kaplan), published by Tsehai Publishers in 2015.
 She received the Society for Ethnomusicology Jaap Kunst Prize in 2010 for her article, “The Power of Silent Voices.”
 Shelemay received an Award for Distinguished Teaching from the Columbia University School of General Studies in 1982, and at Harvard, the Joseph R. Levenson Memorial Teaching Prize and the Phi Beta Kappa Teaching Prize, both in 2006, and the Everett Mendelsohn Excellence in Mentoring Award in 2014.